marsmining/nettyca/README.md

 There already exists a robust and feature complete set of libraries which implement a channel abstraction in conjuction with Netty, it is called [Aleph](https://github.com/ztellman/aleph).
-This library is tiny and incompletely emulates just one specific case of Aleph's functionality.
-Therefore `nettyca` is for someone who might want to play with the very latest Netty and core.async libraries, without re-writing the Java interop code to wire them together.
+This library, `nettyca` is tiny and incompletely emulates just one or two specific cases of Aleph's functionality.
+Therefore this library is for someone who might want only want to play with the very latest Netty and core.async libraries, without re-writing the Java interop code to wire them together.

 ### Detail